JTYKolesar/post-install-config/README.md

 </p>

 _We're going to access the "Admin Panel" and create Roles, Departments, and Teams:_
-- Currently at the Agent Panel, click on "Admin Panel" at the top-right of the window.
+- Currently at the Agent Panel, click on "Admin Panel" at the top-right of the page.
 <p>
 <img src="https://i.imgur.com/dByQbR1.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>